Randian hero: Specific instances

-Equality 7-2521
+Anthem

-Equality 7-2521, the protagonist of Rand's dystopian novella, Anthem, is a man with a quick and inquisitive mind who is forced by the leaders of his collectivist society to work as a street sweeper.
+Anthem, set in a dystopian future where free will has been eliminated and individual excellence is considered a disease, is told through the eyes of Equality 7–2521, a man with a quick and inquisitive mind who is forced by the leaders of his collectivist society to work as a street sweeper.
 Witnessing a rebel being burned at the stake, Equality recognizes a common spirit.
-In defiance against the edicts of his fellows, he manages to rediscover electricity, a technology that had been lost by the dystopian society of the story.
-He flees the collectivist society with his lover (who names him The Unconquered) and together they build a stronghold of individualism from which they and like-minded individuals can begin their struggle for freedom.
+In defiance of the edicts followed by his fellows, he manages to rediscover electricity, a technology that had been lost by the dystopian society of the story.
+He and his lover flee the collectivist society, renaming each other "The Unconquered" and "The Golden One" respectively, and together they build a stronghold of individualism from which they and like-minded individuals can begin their struggle for freedom.

-Howard Roark
+The Fountainhead

 Ayn Rand created the Randian hero in earnest in the character of Howard Roark in The Fountainhead.
 An architect, Roark conflicts with his profession's establishment on multiple occasions.
 The early stages of the novel begin with Roark being expelled from university because he refused to design in traditional styles.
 Throughout his career, he refuses to design according to any vision apart from his own.
 The architects' professional body scorns him for not paying "proper respect" to tradition, yet in the end, he triumphs.

-Dagny Taggart
+Atlas Shrugged

 The protagonist of Atlas Shrugged is Dagny Taggart, described by Rand as "the feminine Roark".
 Atlas Shrugged introduces several Randian heroes, both in the backstory and in the primary narrative.
 In the story, they personify the intellect—their withdrawal from the world under the leadership of John Galt parallels the world's gradual collapse.

 In considering the character of Dagny Taggart as Randian hero, scholar Edward Younkins remarked that while she evoked passion and admiration, she was inspirational rather than motivational.
 Younkins found the concept of the Randian hero appealing, but out of reach for someone without Taggart's clear context for action.
 Rand's novels depict a world where anyone can be excellent out of choice alone, which Younkins argued was in tension "with the knowledge that we do not transcend our context … and that context is almost always owned by the crowd".

-Emulators
+Influence and criticism

 As Rand's fiction and non-academic philosophical works became popular especially in the 1980s, her fans would often claim that attributes of these heroes could be found in themselves, or should be.

-The most prominent of Rand's personal disciples, the early self-esteem psychologist Nathaniel Branden, addressed "the accusation that we are against feelings, against emotions" and in part acknowledged the criticism that a celebration of ultra-rationalism was dangerous:
+Early self-esteem psychologist Nathaniel Branden, the most prominent of Rand's initial adopters, later renounced aspects of objectivist literature and acknowledged "the accusation that we are against feelings, against emotions" as well as other criticisms of such a celebration of ultra-rationalism being dangerous: